 Two years ago, my husband and I started recycling intentionally.
 We began being deliberate about our purchases and purposefully setting aside materials that could be recycled.
 While we were intentional, we were not exactly organized.
 We live in a rural area and do not have any sort of trash or recyclable pick-up.
 Rather, we have to take our trash and recyclables to a nearby facility.
 Our stack of recyclables sat in a large pile until we took it to the facility.
 There, we had to rummage through it and sort it into the appropriate container.
 Recycling was a complete chore!
 We knew that we had to get organized in order to make the most of our recycling and our time.

-For all those other materials that our family recycles, we have now created this home recycling station.
+We have now created this home recycling station.
 With labeled containers, even the kids can easily get in on the recycling action!

 If you are looking to create your own home recycling station, here are the steps to consider.